What is Underground Music?

 The Philosophy of Underground Music

 “Underground music” is a term that is hard to define.
 Frank Zappa attempted to define it by saying “Mainstream comes to you, but you have to go to the underground.”
 Underground musicians seek tremendous artistic liberty while also rejecting the mass media.
 In other words, standard “mainstream” media turns art into a commerce product.

-Even though some underground artists use the mass media to introduce their music, they don’t use it under the “star” status of the big production labels.
-They are focused on expanding their audience, performing on a music channel, and talking about their work, podcasting (in recent years), and sometimes utilizing streaming platforms like Spotify for their audio projects and playlists.
+Even though some underground artists use the mass media and the internet to introduce their music, they don’t use it under the “star” status of the big production labels.
+They are focused on expanding their audience, performing on a music channel, talking about their work, podcasting (in recent years), and sometimes utilizing streaming platforms like Spotify for their audio projects and playlists.

 The media that deals with underground themes are niche media.
 Underground artists promote their music in specialized music magazines and radio programs.
 Also, the micro-media is one of the best ways to announce musical events, gigs, and other projects.

-As a result, underground music involves genres and subgenres of music that you don’t hear often.
-These types of music are called “underground music,” no matter pop, electronic, rock, metal, or jazz genres and usually have a more extreme nature.
+As a result, underground music involves musical styles that you don’t hear often.
+These types of music are called “underground music,” no matter pop, electronic, rock, punk, metal, or jazz genres and usually have a more extreme nature.

 Technological advancements over the previous two decades have had a huge impact.
 There are a lot of specialized websites and other online platforms nowadays.
 So, underground artists can share and promote their records, concerts, venues, and stores with just a click of a mouse.